Access and Use of Collections

 - To assure a proper environment for study, quiet is required in the research room.

 - Pencils, loose-leaf paper, and lap-tops are allowed in the research area.
-Other devices are subject to approval by Heritage Resources staff.
-Personal effects may be checked upon exiting.
+Other personal items or devices are subject to approval by Heritage Resources staff and may be checked upon exiting.

-- Records may not be marked, cut, altered or mutilated in any way nor will they be folded, traced, or fastened with any sort of clip.
+- Collection materials may not be marked, cut, altered or mutilated in any way nor will they be folded, traced, or fastened with any sort of clip.

-- The quantity of records retrieved will be limited to that which can be used in a reasonable amount of time.
+- The quantity of items retrieved will be limited to that which can be used in a reasonable amount of time.

-- Researchers must maintain the existing order and arrangement of records.
+- Researchers must maintain the existing order and arrangement of materials.
 Folders are to be removed one at a time from boxes before any items are removed for viewing or copying.

 - Duplicate copies will be made by authorized personnel only, and researchers will be charged according to the posted fee schedule.

-- Records and reference library material must be left on table when research is complete.
+- Collection materials must be left on table when research is complete.